kartonfarkas/api_docs/source/suite/emails/tracked_link_delete.rst

 Deleting a Tracked Link in an Email Campaign
 ============================================

 Deletes the tracked links of an email campaign.
-With providing a link ID, a specific URL can be erased.
+With providing a link ID, a specific link won’t be tracked anymore for that campaign.

 Endpoint
 --------